NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Build-for-NET Standard.md

 	  </metadata>
 	</package>

 Specifying a dependency this way implies your library requires Newtonsoft.Json at a minimum version 8.0.3.
 This is the recommended way of specifying dependencies i.e. to only specify a lower bound, and leave the upper bound open.
 NuGet also supports using interval notation for specifying version ranges.
 Take a look at the [Dependency Versions](/ndocs/create-packages/dependency-versions) doc for more details.

 ##Multiple Target Framewroks
-Let's say you would also like to target .NET Framework 4.6.2
+Let's say you would also like to target .NET Framework 4.6.2 which is not available in .NET Standard 1.4.
 To do this, we will use the approach of creating a nupkg from a convention based working directory.
+The package author will have to do the necessary steps to make sure that their library compiles for .NET 4.6.2 by using techniques like conditional compilation and/or using shared projects.

 1. In the root directory of the project (folder containing the `.nuspec` file), create a new folder - `lib`
 2. Inside `lib`, create two new folders - one for each platform that we want to support.